50ButtonsEach/fliclib-linux-hci/README.md

 **Intel Centrino Advanced-N 6235 (Bluetooth 4.0)**
 - Supports 3 concurrent connections and in total 25 pending connections.

-**Cambridge Silicon Radio CSR8510 A10 based controllers (Bluetooth 4.0)**
+**Intel Wireless 7260 (Bluetooth 4.0)**
+- Supports 7 concurrent connections and in total 32 pending connections.

+**IMC Networks Atheros AR3012 Bluetooth (Bluetooth 4.0)**
-- Supports 5 concurrent connections and in total 25 pending connections.
+- Supports 10 concurrent connections and in total 128 pending connections.
+Can be a bit buggy sometimes, like dropping and duplicating BLE packets.
+Also sometimes "forgets" to disconnect a BLE link when instructed to.
+Should however work ok in most cases.

 ## Quick start
 ### Packages